MDAnalysis/MDAnalysis.github.io/_posts/2022-11-02-relicensing.md

 future.

-However, the GPL has also created barriers to adoption of MDAnalysis in that it prevented developers to make their own code available under other permissive open source licenses.
+However, the GPL has also created barriers to adoption of MDAnalysis in that it prevented developers from making their own code available under other permissive open source licenses.
 Ultimately, we do not want to tell our developers and users how to license their code but we also want to clearly signal that the work on MDAnalysis itself is